ChrisZie/HugoSymphony/content/_index.md

     <br><br>This is all supported by an education in Environmental Sciences, Volunteer Leadership, Business, Technology, & Project Management.'

 - topcaption: Why You Help
-  topdescription: Because you understand how critical it is to protect our environment.<br><br>Because you believe in how much economic & social growth you can have with just the right tools to help you.<br><br>Because you understand the value of bringing together a team to make your visions a reality.
+  topdescription: Because you understand how critical it is to protect our environment.<br><br>Because you believe in how much growth you can bring to your environment, economy, & society with just the right tools to help.<br><br>Because you understand the value of bringing together a team to make your visions a reality.
   caption: Why We Help
   marker: learning
-  description: 'The short answer: because we just can not stand by when the environment is in such peril.<br><br>
+  description: 'Because will not stand by when the environment is in such peril.<br><br>
-    Our experience all over the world has shown us that NGOs & Governments have great determination but are limited by the exact same issues: People, "Brand Awareness", & Money.
+    Our experience all over the world has shown us that NGOs & Governments have great determination but are limited by the exact same issues: Volunteers, Funding, & Marketing.
     <br><br>Because of our experience & training, we can expertly overcome these specific issues using Volunteers.'

 - topcaption: How You Can
-  topdescription: By reaching out to us.<br><br>By making us a part of your team just as you become part of our global network.<br><br>By getting all of the most wonderful, generous, dedicated, & passionate volunteers you could ever have hoped for and knowing securely that they will help grow your positive impact on the environment only because they believe in you & your mission.
+  topdescription: By reaching out to us, making us a part of your team while becoming part of our global network.<br><br>By getting all of the most wonderful, generous, dedicated, & passionate volunteers you could ever want & knowing that they will help grow your positive impact on the environment only because they believe in you & your mission.
   caption: How We Can
   marker: launch
   description: We mobilize an unstoppable team of Volunteers for you that are your biggest marketers, donors, & skilled workforce.
-    <br><br>We do so by creating end-to-end Volunteerism Solutions, including Strategic Plans, Operational Tools,
+    <br><br>We do so by creating end-to-end Volunteerism Solutions, including World-Class Planning, Management Tools,
     Web Design, Digital Marketing, & Fundraising.

 service_item: